 Those windows in my case are:

-This includes a tmux session, with multiple windows.
+session, with multiple windows.
 The first window will run a in-terminal emacs client and the rest all windows will various shell sessions and split configurations of their own.
-This way, I’ll spend most of my time within a tmux session.
+This way, I’ll spend most of my time within a tmux session. - Browser

 Apart from functioning as a browser, it serves as an host for applications such as: Mail, Slack, Calender.